Does Your Car Insurance Cover You When Driving Other Cars?

 • You have been explicitly excluded from the policy by name

-• You use the vehicle regularly or routinely (not just occasionally)
+• You use the vehicle regularly or routinely (generally more than 12 times per year)

 • You use the car for business, rideshare, or delivery purposes